tundish/junkdlc/blog/content/001_signing_up.md

 Even if he means to make a promise, Boris might not be able to meet Alice's expectations for timeliness.
 What happens next?

-Would it change Boris' intentions if he spotted the illocutionary nod from Alice?
+Would it change Boris' intentions if he spots the illocutionary nod from Alice?

 > ALICE (confirming): .